 2. Bring back lost shoppers with Google Remarketing ads.

 Of course, not all holiday shoppers who came to your site bought something.
 (It was an easy season for getting distracted, after all.)
 You can bring back the ones who got away with Google remarketing ads.
 These ads, targeted at people who visited your site, appear all across the web to entice them back to your store.

 3. Keep shoppers engaged on social media.

 Now that the hustle of the holidays has passed, you can spend time creating and scheduling social posts for the coming months.
 Not only will this help you stay connected to the customers who already know and love what you sell, it's a great way to find new ones.
 Share the successes from last year and what they can expect from you this year.
 Use the content studio to quickly build posts that match your brand.
 Improve as you go by tracking the performance of each post.

 4. Use CRM tools to organize your audience and learn more about them.

-5. Celebrate all you did this season and how you’ll improve in the next.
+5. Celebrate all you did in 2019 and how you’ll improve in 2020.

 Whether you’re someone who makes New Year’s resolutions or not, this is a good time to think about what worked and what didn’t.
 Your audience dashboard provides a quick way to gain actionable insights on your past campaign performances.
 And you can check your Mailchimp reports to see what people really liked.
 Using a product follow-up email, collect reviews from holiday shoppers to use on your site and in your future campaigns.